youssef869/Communication_system_simulation/README.md

 5) We designed a receiver to obtain each of the two signals from the transmitted signal saving the audio files as ‘output1.wav’ and ‘output2.wav’ and then we plotted the magnitude spectrum of each.

-for more deatils and diagrams please check attached report.
+for more deatils please check attached report.